budd-lab/NLP_Application/README.md

 - Limited to the top 5,000 features to balance model complexity and performance.

 **Model Training and Evaluation**
-- Classifier Used: Random Forest Classifier.
+- Classifier Used: Random Forest Classifier, SVM, and MultinomialNB
 - Train-Test Split: (Training Data: 80% and Test Data: 20%)

 #### Results